What is SWOTVAC?

-This period will be different for everyone, as each school starts this period at different times and each student has a slightly different exam timetable, meaning that different exams will be your primary focus at different times throughout this period.
-With English Language being one of the later exams (Friday November 16), other exams are (rightly) going to be your priorities earlier during this time.
-However, it is also important that you do not neglect English Language (and other subjects with later exams), during the earlier stages of this period.
+This period will be different for everyone, as each school starts this period at different times and each student has a slightly different exam timetable.
+This means that different exams, or intensive study for them, will be your primary focus at different times throughout this period.
+That said, it is important that although you may focus on your immediate upcoming exams, you should maintain balance and not neglect exams that occur later in the period.

 Furthermore, it is vital that after you complete a practice exam, you get feedback.
-The assessor’s report is a very good starting point when you are reviewing your work, however for writing based subjects (humanities, Englishes, etc.), I would strongly advise getting a human being (a teacher ideally) to read and mark your work as there is a much bigger scope of what constitutes an acceptable response.
+The assessor’s report is a very good starting point when you are reviewing your work, however for writing based subjects (humanities, English, etc.), find a teacher, tutor or other student to read and mark your work as there is a much bigger scope of what constitutes an acceptable response.

-Finally, just because you do not have formal classes, it does not mean you will not have access to your school.
-Your school probably has a place set up for year 12 study.
-This is really useful if you struggle to study at home, or if you just want a convenient place to meet up and study with your friends/classmates.
-Additionally, you will still have access to your teachers during this period and I have said this a few times, they are your best resource.
-They will still be able to see your work, mark your work and give you feedback on it, right up until the exam, so utilise them.
-Maybe make a weekly appointment with them.
+Finally, just because you do not have formal classes, it does not necessarily mean you will not have access to your school.
+Your school likely has a place set up for year 12 study.
+This is really useful if you struggle to study at home, want a convenient place to meet up and study with your friends/classmates or to test your exam preparedness in a formal environment.

 It's an important time of year so ensure you manage your time, schedule and focus deliberately.
 If you need any resources to help structure your time and focus during this period, checkout Learnmate's Study Timetable Template and Guide to Success.

 If you loved this article, you will LOVE all of our other articles, such as: How To Take Notes To Maximise Success, 2U Maths Tips from a Past Student (98 in 2U Maths)! and Tips on Studying for Exams – Learnmate Tutoring.